syeef/remix-starter-template/README.md

-# Get started with Remix (using Vite) + Drizzle ORM + Cloudflare!
+# Get started with Remix (using Vite) + Drizzle ORM + Cloudflare Pages!

-A starter template project using Remix (from create-cloudflare CLI aka c3) with Vite and Drizzle ORM.
+A starter template project using Remix (from create-cloudflare CLI aka c3) with Vite and Drizzle ORM on Cloudflare Pages.

+- Theme support (Light, Dark, System)

 ## Initial Setup